bpjohannessen/xamarin-forms-sqlite-sample/README.md

 # xamarin-forms-sqlite-sample
-Sample Xamarin Forms app using SQLite
+Sample Xamarin Forms app using an populated SQLite database to display information in ListViews.